Red-bellied black snake

-Taxonomy
+Taxonomy and etymology

 The red-bellied black snake was first described and named by English naturalist George Shaw in Zoology of New Holland (1794) as Coluber porphyriacus.
 Incorrectly assuming it was harmless and not venomous, he wrote, "This beautiful snake, which appears to be unprovided with tubular teeth or fangs, and consequently not of a venomous nature, is three, sometimes four, feet in nature."
-The species name is derived from the Greek porphyrous, which can mean "dark purple", "red-purple" or "beauteous".
+The specific name, porphyriacus, is derived from the Greek porphyrous, which can mean "dark purple", "red-purple" or "beauteous".
 It was the first Australian elapid snake described.
 The syntype is presumed lost.
 French naturalist Bernard Germain de Lacépède described it under the name Trimeresurus leptocephalus in 1804.
 His countryman René Lesson described it as Acanthophis tortor in 1826.
 German biologist Hermann Schlegel felt it was allied with cobras and called it Naja porphyrica in 1837.

 The genus Pseudechis was created for this species by German biologist Johann Georg Wagler in 1830; several more species have been added to the genus subsequently.
-The name is derived from the Greek words pseudēs "false", and echis "viper".
+The generic name, Pseudechis, is derived from the Greek words pseudēs "false", and echis "viper".
 Snake expert Eric Worrell, in 1961, analysed the skulls of the genus and found that of the red-bellied black snake to be the most divergent.
 Its position as an early offshoot from the rest of the genus has been confirmed genetically in 2017.

-Snake handler Raymond Hoser described two extra subspecies in 2003: P. p. eipperi from the Atherton Tableland and surrounds in north-east Queensland, which he noted was smaller, rarely attaining 2 m (7 ft) and had a white or pale pink rather than red belly, and P. p. rentoni from southeastern South Australia, which has a variably coloured (often orange or even blueish-tinged) belly.
-He added that both were disjunct from the main red-bellied black snake population, and as the distinguishing traits of P. p. rentoni were not consistent, then location was the most reliable way of identifying it.
-These subspecies have not been recognized by other authors, and Hoser has been strongly criticized for identifying some taxa on location alone, and omitting, misinterpreting or inventing evidence of distinctness.